U.S. judge sets April 21 deadline for VW diesel fix

 The cars are equipped with "defeat devices" that allow them to pass laboratory emissions tests despite exceeding federal standards by up to 40 times when they are driven on roads.

-If no deal is reached by the deadline, Breyer said he would consider holding a trial on the issue this summer to address the vehicles that the EPA says emit up to 40 times legally allowable pollution in real world driving.
+If no deal is reached by the April 21 deadline, Breyer said he would consider holding a trial on the issue this summer to address the vehicles that the U.S. Environmental Protection Agency says emit up to 40 times legally allowable pollution in real world driving.

-"We're working around the clock" said plaintiffs' attorney Elizabeth Cabraser, leaving the courtroom after the brief hearing.
-"I'll sleep when they're fixed."

-VW spokeswoman Jeannine Ginivan said the automaker "is committed to resolving the U.S. regulatory investigation into the diesel emissions matter as quickly as possible and to implementing a solution for affected vehicles, as we work to earn back the trust of our customers and dealers and the public."

-Former Federal Bureau of Investigation director Robert Mueller, who is Breyer's court appointment settlement master, briefed the judge on the status of the talks on Wednesday.
+Former FBI director Robert Mueller, who is Breyer's court appointment settlement master, briefed the judge on the status of the talks on Wednesday.

-The Justice Department in February sued VW for up to $46 billion (32.5 billion pounds) for violating U.S. environmental laws.
+The U.S. Justice Department in February sued VW for up to $46 billion for violating U.S. environmental laws.
 VW and its Audi and Porsche brands remain barred from selling any new 2016 diesel models in the United States.

-After Thursday's hearing, Sierra Club California Chapter Director Kathryn Phillips suggested that U.S. environmental groups would reject any settlement with VW that fails to hold the automaker fully accountable for excess tailpipe emissions.

-"(The) polluting vehicles need to be fixed or taken off the road, and the consumers who trusted they were buying less-polluting cars need to be compensated.
-Period.
-Otherwise the legacy of Volkswagen’s deceitful actions will be as dirty and dangerous as the smog left behind by their vehicles," Phillips said in a statement.
+It faces more than 500 U.S. civil lawsuits that have been consolidated in front of Breyer.

 (Additional reporting by David Shepardson in New York; Editing by Tom Brown)